ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 {{?RFC8311, Section 4.1}} relaxes the requirement from RFC3168 that the congestion response to CE marks be identical to packet loss.
-The congestion response resquirements of L4S are detailed in
+The congestion response requirements of L4S are detailed in
-{{?RFC9330, Section 4.3}}.
+{{RFC9330, Section 4.3}}.

 # Detailed Algorithm {#detailed-algorithm}